Mastering Raspberry Pi Bluetooth: A Comprehensive Guide to Setup, Use Cases, and Troubleshooting

 Troubleshooting

-● Ensure your Raspberry Pi has built-in Bluetooth or a compatible Bluetooth dongle.
+● When performing Raspberry Pi Bluetooth troubleshooting, ensure your Raspberry Pi has built-in Bluetooth or a compatible Bluetooth dongle.

 Ensure the Bluetooth adapter is recognized by the system: